Fall “Pumpkin Spice Me” Notebook DIY

 This cute fall notebook is easy to make so let’s get to it!

 FALL “PUMPKIN SPICE ME” NOTEBOOK

 This is a fairly easy project to make using either scissors or a Cricut machine (I have the Cricut Maker and I LOVE it – read my blog post about The Amazing Cricket Maker to learn more).
 I created both an SVG file and a PDF file for the design.
-You can get both templates for free in my Resource Library or by clicking below:
+You can get both templates for free by clicking below:

 Materials Needed to Make this Fall Notebook

 - Vinyl I used a variety of colors on this project, specifically cream, parchment, coffee, green, orange, and black.

 - Paper for notebook pages.
 I used cream cardstock I had left over from another project but you can use any type of paper

 - Chipboard for the covers.
 I used this kind.
 It’s not Cricut brand but it worked just as well (at a much lower price).